ratsky-oss/walnut/README.md

 Copyright Disclaimer:

-Ratsky Walnut is an app developed by Shvora Nikita and Livitsky Andrey, licensed under the GNU General Public License version 3.0 (GPL 3.0).
+Ratsky Walnut is the application developed by Shvora Nikita and Livitsky Andrey, licensed under the GNU General Public License version 3.0 (GPL 3.0).

 All source code, design, and other intellectual property rights of Ratsky Walnut, including but not limited to text, graphics, logos, images, and software, are the property of the authors and contributors of the respective open source projects, and are protected by international copyright laws.

-The information provided by Ratsky Walnut is for general informational purposes only and may not be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of the authors and contributors of the respective open source projects.
+The information provided by Ratsky Walnut is for general informational purposes only and cannot be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of the authors and contributors of the respective open source projects.
 Unauthorized use of any content on this app is strictly prohibited and may result in legal action.

 Ratsky Walnut is licensed under the GNU General Public License version 3.0 (GPL 3.0), which provides users with the freedom to run, copy, distribute, study, change, and improve the software.
-However, the authors and contributors of the respective open source projects make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability, or availability of the app or the information, products, services, or related graphics contained in the app for any purpose.
+However, the authors and contributors of the respective open source projects make no representations or warranties of any kind, express or imply, the completeness, accuracy, reliability, suitability, or availability of the app or the information, products, services or related graphics contained in the app for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.

 In no event will the authors and contributors of the respective open source projects be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the app or the use or other dealings in the app.